-YR Media’s Oliver Riskin-Kutz spoke with Lecia Brooks, the outreach director at the Southern Poverty Law Center, about the current trends in hate and anti-Semitism, and what we can do to reverse them.
+YR Media’s Oliver Riskin-Kutz spoke with Lecia Brooks, the outreach director at the Southern Poverty Law Center, about the current trends in online hate and anti-Semitism.

 This interview has been edited for clarity and length.

-ORK: This shooting took many by surprise.
+ORK: [The Pittsburgh synagogue] shooting took many by surprise.
 Prior to the shooting, had anti-Semitism already been on the rise in America?

 LB: The SPLC (Southern Poverty Law Center) has been tracking an increase in the number of anti-Semitic hate incidents and crimes for the past two years — but there’s been an increase for about 10 years, in this country and globally.
 This attack is not an anomaly, except in that it was a mass murder.

 Anti-Semitic acts are usually verbal rhetoric, like the trope of Jews being responsible for anything that goes wrong, as we’re seeing now with the migrant caravan.
 But we've seen an increase in acts too: bomb threats being called into over 100 Jewish day schools two years ago, the desecration of Jewish cemeteries that started immediately after that and still continues, up through [recently] when a group at a junior prom in Wisconsin took a photo doing a Hitler salute.
 And people are saying that [an incident like the prom photo] really doesn’t matter, when of course it does.

 ORK: What effect does the Internet have on the spread of anti-Semitism?
 Are people recruited over the Internet?